 The issues raised by tax analysis

 To illustrate the issues at hand, consider a relatively straightforward case in which a claimant is only seeking compensation for trading losses suffered in its home jurisdiction.

 To analyse fully the tax treatment of the hypothetical lost profits, the following would need to be taken into account:

-- Over which periods would the profits have arisen?
+- Over which periods would the lost profits have arisen?

-- What is the effective tax rate that should be applied to those profits, which itself depends on the answer to the following questions:
+- What is the effective tax rate that should be applied to those profits, which itself depends on the answers to the following questions:

 - What is the applicable corporation tax rate in each period?

 - What is the basis of the calculation of taxable profits in each period (e.g., taking account of allowances, depreciation of assets for tax purposes and other factors)?

 - To what extent are other losses available for offset either within the period, brought forward from earlier periods, or surrendered from affiliates?